If Only I

 If Only I is a Canadian documentary film, directed by Donigan Cumming and released in 2000.
-The film is a portrait of Colleen, a recovering heroin addict facing challenges after being left confined to a wheelchair following a suicide attempt.
+The film is a portrait of Colleen, a recovering heroin addict facing challenges after being left unable to walk following a suicide attempt.

 The film premiered at the Festival du nouveau cinéma in 2000, and was screened at the 2001 Hot Docs Canadian International Documentary Festival.

 The film was a Jutra Award nominee for Best Documentary Film at the 3rd Jutra Awards in 2001.